 Stages of Change

 The stages of change model proposes six stages of change (shown in Figure 29).
 Motivational interviewing is useful to identify and advance stages of change.
-Providers can document what stage describes a patient’s behavior and can consistently use motivational interviewing to empower the person to move toward desired behavioral change.
+Clinicians can document what stage describes a patient’s behavior and can consistently use motivational interviewing to empower the person to move toward desired behavioral change.

 Motivational interviewing can be useful during medical, behavioral, and substance use treatment planning.
 It can be used to empower a person with diabetes to take their medications, to help someone quit smoking or to cut down on using substances or alcohol, to persuade someone to seek needed psychiatric treatment, or to motivate someone to move from the streets into a shelter.